hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/get_started/6-implementation.md

 ---

 Right now, we only need to implement five required functions:
-- `validate_raw_configuration`, which validates the configuration from the user
+- `validate_raw_configuration` - which validates the configuration provided by the user.
-- `try_init_state`, which initializes our database connection
+- `try_init_state` - which initializes our database connection.
-- `get_capabilities`, which returns the NDC capabilities of our connector
+- `get_capabilities` - which returns the capabilities of our connector as per the spec.
-- `get_schema`, which returns an NDC schema containing our tables and columns
+- `get_schema` - which returns a spec-compatible schema containing our tables and columns.
-- `query`, which actually responds to query requests
+- `query` - which actually responds to query requests.

 We'll skip configuration validation entirely for now, so in the `validate_raw_configuration` function which you pasted in the previous step, we'll just return the configuration.
 Edit it as follows:

+[//]: # (TODO: Need to understand what this is)

 ```typescript
 async function validate_raw_configuration(configuration: RawConfiguration): Promise<RawConfiguration> {